 Your team is wasting at bats.
 Every week sales reps attend sales calls unprepared.
 You have a Sales Process.
 You have a team of experienced sales people, so what is the problem?

 In this post we will explore common sales call mistakes.
 Then we will review four simple steps sales leaders can implement to prevent them.
 The sales call coaching tool will help sales leaders ensure their reps are prepared.
 Download it to improve sales call performance immediately.
+Also, dive deeper into sales coaching by leveraging SBI’s to review the People Plan and Sales Enablement phase of the Sales Strategy section.

 10 Mistakes that Kill Sales Calls